risabbir/TaskGlide/README.md

     *   Create a new project.
 If you desire a specific Project ID (e.g., `taskglide-app`), ensure it's available and set it during project creation.
 Remember, Project IDs are immutable.
     *   Enable the following services in your Firebase project:
         *   Authentication (with Email/Password sign-in method)
-        *   Firestore Database
+        *   Firestore Database (Choose **Native mode**)
         *   Storage (You may need to upgrade to the Blaze plan - pay-as-you-go, but with a generous free tier - to enable Storage.
 You'll be prompted if this is necessary.)

 2.  **Configure Environment Variables for Firebase:**
-    *   In your Firebase project settings, find your web app's Firebase configuration (the `firebaseConfig` object).
+    *   In your Firebase project settings (Project Overview -> Project settings -> General tab, scroll down to "Your apps"), find your web app's Firebase configuration (the `firebaseConfig` object).
+If no web app exists, create one.
     *   Create a `.env` file in the root of this Next.js project if it doesn't exist.
     *   Add your Firebase project's credentials to the `.env` file.
 It should look like this (replace placeholders with your actual values):